R34P3R44/Adrian_Toth_CV/Adrian_Toth_CV.md

 ## Experience

+**Various Stock controller positions: 04.2016 - Present**<br />

+Throughout my retail career in high fashion my communication skills were vital to be able to work effectively in larger teams and liaise with various departments.<br />
+Managing all aspects of a stock controller position has contributed towards developing strong organisational skills and time management.<br />
+Having worked with numerous fashion brands at Harrods has greatly boosted my attention to details and product knowledge.
+At Matchesfashion I had the opportunity to further develop my leadership skills overseeing and training my fellow colleagues and implementing new stockroom standards.<br />
+The latter mentioned also included team meetings and one on one coaching where I used my management skills and emotional intelligence.<br />
+My customer service skills were also playing a key part in my roles as I was often helping out on the shopfloor or actually taking care of clients at Eskandar and Dolce & Gabbana.<br />

 **Stock Administrator - Eskandar, 12.2019 - 12.2020**<br />
 * I was taking care of the daily running of the office which included operational duties, liaising directly with COO and Head office.<br />
 * This was a client facing position where I was taking care of customer orders and assisting with shipment details.<br />